This post may contain affiliate links. Please read my disclaimer for more information.

 - Does it taste sour?
 Under-extracted.

-A good rule of thumb is your fine grounds should have a similar appearance to talcum powder.
+A good rule of thumb is your fine grind should have a similar appearance to talcum powder.

 Not only this, the coffee grounds should be uniformly ground.